 - I organize my list by aisles in my grocery store, to make it easier when shopping.
 Others prefer to organize the list by locker, which makes it easier to take inventory.
 Some other system may make more sense to you!

 - If you use this list for shopping, you might want to include a section of “stuff to always bring.”
-This would include anything that you didn’t want to leave on the boat, but that you consider a staple — an example might be sandwich bread.
+This would include anything that you didn’t want to leave aboard, but that you consider a staple — an example might be sandwich bread.

 - You might also want a section on things to be sure to take OFF the boat each time you leave.
 For example, if you’re in a hot climate and the boat will be closed up for a couple weeks, you might want to keep a small spice box that you take back and forth rather than leave them on the boat for the whole season.
 (This could also be part of your “close up the boat” checklist.)

 A standard list of “what’s on the boat” is invaluable at home too.
-When you’re planning meals for the weekend, you can quickly look to see if ingredients you need are already on the boat.
+When you’re planning meals for the weekend (check out my boat-friendly recipes), you can quickly look to see if ingredients you need are already on the boat.
 Admittedly, if you’ve been “weekend cruising” for a couple of years, you may just know.
 But the first year, it’s nice to have a list!

 While it does take a bit of time to create your list the first time — and edit it a few times as you discover what you’ve forgotten — it saves a lot of time in the future and makes the whole process a lot less stressful.
 And spending a weekend on the boat isn’t supposed to be stressful!